-- Food and water.
-Keep at least three days of food in an airtight, waterproof container.
-Store at least three days of water specifically for your pets in addition to water you need for yourself and your family.
+- Food and Water- Keep at least three days of food in an airtight, waterproof container.
+Store at least three days of water specifically for your pets.

-- First aid kit.
-Consult your vet about what is most appropriate, but most kits should include cotton bandage rolls, bandage tape, scissors, antibiotic ointment, flea and tick prevention, latex gloves, isopropyl alcohol and saline solution.
-Include a pet first aid reference book.
+- First Aid Kit – Include cotton bandage rolls, bandage tape, scissors, antibiotic ointment, flea and tick prevention, latex gloves, Isopropyl alcohol and saline solution.

-- Collar with ID tag, harness or leash.
-Your pet should wear a collar with its rabies tag and identification at all times.
+- Collar with ID Tag, Harness or Leash – Your pet should wear a collar with its rabies tag and identification at all times.
 Include a backup leash, collar and ID tag in your pet’s emergency supply kit.
-In addition, place copies of your pet’s registration information, adoption papers, vaccination documents and medical records in a clean plastic bag or waterproof container and also add them to your kit.
-You should also consider talking with your veterinarian about permanent identification such as microchipping, and enrolling your pet in a recovery database.
+Consider permanent identification such as microchipping in case your pet gets lost.

-- Pet carrier.
-If you need to evacuate in an emergency situation, take your pets and animals with you provided that it is practical to do so.
-In many cases, your ability to do so will be aided by having a sturdy, safe, comfortable crate or carrier ready for transporting your pet.
+- Pet carrier – If you need to evacuate in an emergency situation, take your pets and animals with you, provided that it is practical to do so.
+Have a sturdy, safe, comfortable crate or carrier ready for transporting your pet.

-- Plan how you will assemble your pets and anticipate where you will go.
+- Plan how you will gather your pets and have a plan for where you will go during an emergency.
 If you must evacuate, take your pets with you if practical.
 If you go to a public shelter, keep in mind your animals may not be allowed inside.
 Secure appropriate lodging in advance depending on the number and type of animals in your care.

 - Plan with neighbors, friends or relatives to make sure that someone is available to care for or evacuate your pets if you are unable to do so.
 Talk with your pet care buddy about your evacuation plans and show them where you keep your pet’s emergency supply kit.
 Also designate specific locations, one in your neighborhood and another farther away, where you will meet in an emergency.